ravi4ram/Satellite-Tracker/README.md

 * [02July2020]
     1. TLE archive functionality added.
 When refreshing TLE's after two weeks, old local TLE will now be archived with timestamp attached.
     *  If celestrak.com does not return TLEs (for whatever reason), program will now skip tracing those satellites instead of reporting errors.

+* [06Dec2020]
+    1. Included additional satellites [ 'RISAT-2BR2', 'HYSIS', 'PRATHAM' ] name and id into the list.

 ## To-do list